crcn/tandem-old/docs/immediate-todos.md

 - [ ] optimizations
   - [ ] only show hover states where mouse is

+- [ ] when dragging fixed element long enough, change position to relative

 #### Keep this in mind when writing code

 - [ ] do not abstract CSS.
 Build tools that augment it.